maggszy/game/README.md

 ### Technologies
 **Python** - programming language, verison 3.7.9 recommended.

 **Pygame** - library for writing arcade games.

 ### How to run this app?
-1. Clone the template project, replacing my-project with the name of the project you are creating:
+1. Clone the project, replacing my-project with the name of the project you are creating:
 `git clone  https://github.com/maggszy/game.git breakout_game`
 `cd breakout_game `
 2. Install the project's development and runtime requirements: